-Complete the following steps to remove a fan assembly from the chassis.
+Complete the following steps to remove a fan assembly from the device.

-1. Before removing a fan assembly, Verify if you can remove a power supply and leave the chassis operating (hot swap replacement), by referring to Precautions specific to fan assemblies on page 192.

-- 2. Perform one of the following steps: - If you need to power down the chassis to remove a fan assembly, enter the sysShutdown command.
-When command output indicates the chassis has completed shut-down, remove power cords from all power supply assemblies. - If you can hot-swap the fan assembly, go on to the next step.
+- 1. Before removing a fan assembly, Verify if you can remove a power supply and leave device operating (hot swap replacement), by referring to "Precautions specific to fan assemblies" on page 172. - 2.
+Perform one of the following steps: - If you need to power down the device to remove a fan assembly, enter the sysShutdown command.
+When command output indicates the device has completed shut-down, remove power cords from all power supply assemblies. - If you can hot-swap the fan assembly, go on to the next step.

-Replace fan as soon as possible to avoid overheating and eventual system shutdown.
+Note: Replace fan as soon as possible to avoid overheating and eventual system shutdown.